DataDog/hiring-engineers/walkthrough.md

 Good job.
 Now that you have a project ID and have defined the PROJECT_ID environment variable, you can click **Next** to continue.

 ## Enable the Compute Engine API
 If you have an existing project with billing and the Compute Engine API already enabled you can skip this step.
+Just make sure you have the $PROJECT_ID environment variable set before you move on.

 Note: You'll require a valid billing account to do this tutorial.
 You can use free Google Cloud credits for this tutorial as long as you have a valid billing account.